MatthieuDartiailh/eapii/docs/source/driver_dev/backend_type.rst

 The first question you need to answer when writing a new driver is the following : How will my computer communicate with my instrument ?

-In most cases the answer is simply the VISA protocole (supported over GPIB, USB, Ethernet, etc ...).
+In most cases the answer is simply the VISA protocol (supported over GPIB, USB, Ethernet, etc ...).
 If this your situation, you can directly go to the `Visa`_ section.
 Other cases can include the following :